Callaway Golf (ELY) Q4 2016 Results - Earnings Call Transcript

 Thanks, Patrick.
 Good afternoon, everybody, and thank you for joining us for today's call.
 Let's start on page 4 of the presentation.
 2016 was an excellent year for Callaway Golf, which concluded with a very strong quarter.
 For the quarter and the year, we once again grew revenues, margins, profitability and improved our liquidity via operating performance in our core business.
 These results strengthened our company and drove shareholder value.

 We also made significant progress on the strategic side and have been quite pleased with the investment opportunities that we've developed both internally within our core golf equipment business, but also in tangential areas such as the Japan apparel joint venture that we started in July of last year and the recently announced purchase of OGIO.
-We believe that these investments represent intelligent deployment of capital that they will create future growth opportunity and, in due course, drive long-term shareholder value.
+We believe that these investments represent intelligent deployment of capital, that they will create future growth opportunity, and in due course, drive long-term shareholder value.

 I'd like to start by thanking the Callaway Golf team for their hard work and commitment to strengthening our business.
 The team has done a remarkable job changing this business for the better and I want them to know how much we all appreciate their efforts.

-Turning to page 5, let's now take a deeper look at our 2016 operational performance by region.
+Turning to page 5, let's now take a deeper look into our 2016 operational performance by region.
 In the U.S., our revenues were roughly flat for the year despite challenging market conditions, including the bankruptcy of Golfsmith.
 This performance was driven by excellent market share performance.
 Our full year hard goods market share was 22.6%, up 150 basis points year-over-year, as well as double-digit growth in both green grass distribution and custom product.

 We both sustained our leadership position in clubs with 25.6% share, up 180 basis points and strengthened our brand momentum and position in golf ball with 13.8% share, up 280 basis points.
 We are very pleased with our U.S. business performance over the last several years.
 This business is now strong and well positioned.